 As of February 2022, Marcus Smart was the longest-tenured member of the Celtics' team.

-On May 19, 2022, in Game 2 of the Eastern Conference Finals, Marcus Smart recorded a playoff career-high 12 assists along with 24 points in a victory over the Miami Heat.
+On May 19, 2022, in Game 2 of the Eastern Conference Finals, Marcus Smart recorded a playoff career-high 12 assists along with 24 points, nine rebounds, and three steals in a 127–102 victory over the Miami Heat.

 On June 22, 2023, Marcus Smart was traded to the Memphis Grizzlies as part of a three-team deal.

-On October 25, 2023, Marcus Smart made his Grizzlies debut, recording 17 points in a loss to the New Orleans Pelicans.
+On October 25, 2023, Marcus Smart made his debut with the Memphis Grizzlies, recording 17 points in a 111–104 loss to the New Orleans Pelicans.

-At the 2024 NBA All-Star break, Marcus Smart averaged a career best 14.4 points alongside 2.0 steals.
+At the 2024 NBA All-Star break, Marcus Smart averaged a career best 14.4 points alongside 2.0 steals while playing 30.2 minutes per game.

 On February 6, 2025, Marcus Smart was traded to the Washington Wizards along with Colby Jones and Alex Len.

-In July 2025, Marcus Smart signed a two-year contract with the Los Angeles Lakers after a buyout agreement with the Washington Wizards.
+In July 2025, Marcus Smart signed a two-year contract with the Los Angeles Lakers as a free agent.

 On July 22, 2025, Marcus Smart signed a two-year, $11 million deal with the Los Angeles Lakers.